gigiwritescode/final-project-translator/README.md

 program for translator tool Lingua Franca

 to do:
-> docstrings and comments

-> change navigation inputs from 1's and 0's to keywords

 > make presentation!!

 > figure out how to print language of current phrase or remember